Analysis: Merely floating ideas will only get the government so far with the public

 Merely floating ideas will only get the government so far with the public

-Imperial weights may make a good soundbite. but the cost of living crisis is what is really biting, writes Chris Stevenson
+Bringing back imperial weights may make a good soundbite, but the cost of living crisis is what is really biting, writes Chris Stevenson

-"It's complete and utter nonsense and it will add cost to those people who have to put it into place," is Tory peer Lord Rose's view on the government's push to revive the full use of imperial measurements.
+“It’s complete and utter nonsense, and it will add cost to those people who have to put it into place,” is Tory peer Lord Rose’s view on the government’s push to revive the use of imperial measurements in full.

-It is difficult not to share a similar assessment to Lord Rose when the rest of the government's view is taking into consideration.
-"There is no intention to require businesses to change their existing practices and so this will not place greater costs on businesses", the government has said – with the announcement "not just about pounds and ounces, but about where the UK's laws are made".
+It is difficult not to share the assessment of Lord Rose, when the rest of the government’s view is taken into consideration.
+“There is no intention to require businesses to change their existing practices, and so this will not place greater costs on businesses,” the government has said – declaring that it is “not just about pounds and ounces, but about where the UK’s laws are made”.

 Join our new commenting forum